JeanCarlo-SanJuan/epub/README.md

 <details>
 <summary>
 Loads chapter text from the ebook and alters it.
-Additionally, the result is cached the first an ID is encountered.
+Additionally, the result is cached when an ID is first encountered.
 </summary>
 1. Keeps only body
 1. Removes scripts, styles, and event handlers